crate/crate/docs/interfaces/postgres.rst

       ``regproc`` type with a name equal to the string representation of the integer and an ``oid`` equal to the integer value.

-    Consult the :ref:`CrateDB data types reference<data-types-postgres-oids>`
+    Consult the :ref:`CrateDB data types reference
-    for more information about each OID type (including additional type casting behaviour).
+    <data-types-postgres-internal>` for more information about each OID type
+    (including additional type casting behaviour).

 Show transaction isolation